nawab312/AWS/AWS_ELB/Notes.md

 ### Headers in AWS ALB ###
 Headers in ALB (Application Load Balancer) are **extra pieces of information** that **travel with HTTP requests and responses**.
 These headers help ALB make decisions about **where to send traffic, how to secure requests, and how to balance the load** among servers.

+**How Headers Work in ALB?***
+When a client (like a browser or mobile app) sends a request to a website, it includes **headers**.
+The ALB reads these headers and decides how to handle the request.
+For example:
+- A user visits `www.example.com`.
+- Their browser sends an HTTP request with headers (e.g., `User-Agent: Chrome`, `X-Forwarded-For: <IP address>`).
+- The ALB checks these headers to:
+  - Route the request to the correct server.
+  - Apply security rules.
+  - Ensure proper load balancing.

 **Types of Headers in ALB**
 - **Request Headers** These are headers sent by the client (browser, API, or service) to ALB.
 ALB can use these headers for routing and security rules.
 How ALB Uses Request Headers:
   - Host-Based Routing → Routes based on `Host` header.